Sum Hun

-Sum Hun (aka Xinhin, as well as Heartaches) is a 1936 Cantonese-language drama film produced by an American production company in 1936 for a Chinese audience.
+Sum Hun (心恨 (sam1 han6), or 鐵血芳魂, a.k.a.
+Xinhin or Heartaches) is a 1936 Cantonese-language drama film produced by an American production company in 1936 for a Chinese audience.
 The film was advertised as the first Cantonese-language film made in Hollywood.
 The film is believed to be lost.

 Plot

 A Chinese-American aviator (Beal Wong) falls in love with an opera star named Fan (Kim-Fong Wei) in San Francisco.
 Unfortunately, a jealous theater manager named Jung intervenes, threatening to send the opera star back to China.